-REMOVE At the discretion of, and upon the recommendation of the Chief Executive Officer and the PCTMC, the Board may grant a partial year pro-rata annual incentive award to an individual who has served fewer than six months in a covered position, if the award is based entirely on performance measures designed to cover the period of time between the appointment and the end of the fiscal year.
+At the discretion of, and upon the recommendation of the Chief Executive Officer and the PCTMC, the Board may grant a partial year pro-rata annual incentive award to an individual who has served fewer than six months in a covered position, if the award is based entirely on performance measures designed to cover the period of time between the appointment and the end of the fiscal year.
 An individual who vacates a covered position within six months of appointment shall not receive an annual or long-term incentive award.

-An individual who is promoted from the CalPERS Investment Officer classification series to a covered position during the fiscal year would be eligible to receive incentive awards based on the incentive plans and annual base salaries of both positions (as pro-rated to reflect the midyear appointment), subject to the applicable policy provisions and calculation processes outlined in the respective Investment Officer and Executive and Investment Management Positions policies.
-Partial year awards shall not be granted to an individual who has served fewer than a combined six months in both positions during the fiscal year.
+An individual who is promoted from the CalPERS Investment Officer III, CalPERS (IO III) classificationseries to a covered position during the fiscal year would be eligible to receive an incentive awards based on the incentive plans and annual base salaries of both positions (as pro-rated to reflect the mid-year appointment), subject to the applicable policy provisions and calculation processes outlined in the respective IO IIIInvestment Officer and Executive and Investment Management Positions policies.
+A-pPartial year awards shall not be granted to an individual who has served fewer than a combined six months in both positions during the fiscal year.

-Authority to Defer, Reduce, or Eliminate Incentive Awards4
+Authority to Defer, Reduce, or Eliminate Incentive Awards